by Collyn Rivers

 Many tow vehicle manufacturers claim a ‘towing capacity’ of 3500 kg.
-But that claim does not typically advise that the criteria primarily relates to that towable on the end of a rope.
+But that claim does not typically advise that this primarily relates to that towable on the end of a rope.
 It specifies, for example, the ability to stop and restart on a specified gradient.

 If the GCM were to be lifted to enable that tow vehicle’s GVM to be increased, and that increase used only to carry a higher payload, there seems every argument for doing so.
 If however a GCM increase were to be used to enable still lightly laden utes to tow even heavier caravans that will inevitably further prejudice already marginal towing stability.

 The upgrade industry is seemingly being responsible regarding this.
-To RV Books knowledge, it recognises the issue (that RV books raises above): that increasing GCM (if misused) can prejudice suspension and handling.
+To RV Books knowledge, it recognises that increasing GCM (if misused) can prejudice suspension and handling.

 There are however a number of pre-2018 vehicles that have GCM upgrades being used tow heavy caravans by vehicles such as the Ford Ranger, Toyota HiLux, Toyota Landcruiser, and the Isuzu D-Max and MU-X. This is not a clever thing to do.